pisinger/pisinger.github.io/_posts/2025-06-06-retrieve-azure-vm-run-commands-via-defender-signals.md

 render_with_liquid: false
 ---

 Hi there!
 I was recently asked whether it's possible to retrieve details about the actual commands executed via Azure VM Run Command when working with **Microsoft Defender** and **Sentinel**.
-Although there's no direct integration and Azure doesn't log these actions centrally in such granularity by default, I decided to dig deeper into the topic.
+Although there's no direct integration and Azure doesn't log these actions with such granularity by default in central manner, I decided to dig deeper into the topic.

 > Full KQL query can be found in my [GitHub repo](https://github.com/pisinger/hunting/blob/main/defender-azure-vm-runcommands-hunting.kql).
 {: .prompt-tip}